 The first of the government-wide statements is the Statement of Net Position.
-This is the City-wide statement of position presenting information that includes all of the City's assets and liabilities.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City as a whole is improving or deteriorating.
+This is the City-wide statement of financial position that presents information including all the City's assets, deferred inflows, deferred outflows, and liabilities, and the resulting net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.
 Evaluation of the overall economic health of the City would extend to other non-financial factors such as the condition of buildings, and water and sewer systems facilities.